 Make sure you regularly check your coop for any access holes.

-Even small trivial gaps/holes can be used by predators to gain access to the coop- a weasel can squeeze through a ½ inch hole.
+Predators can use even small trivial gaps/holes to gain access to the coop- a weasel can squeeze through a ½ inch hole.

 You do not want a weasel in your coop.